cyphergenetics/syndi/README.md

 Auto 4 is a minimal and simple multi-protocol chat bot designed in the Ruby programming language.

+It is advisable to read the documentation on the [wiki](https://github.com/noxgirl/Auto/wiki).

 Using Auto 4
 ------------